robertofcfm/music-taxonomy/docs/taxonomy/TAXONOMY_CHANGE_POLICY.md

 The taxonomy evolves through controlled changes approved by the user.

+Every proposed change must be deliberate and documented before approval.

+The taxonomy owner is responsible for evaluating new genre proposals.

 The system may analyze the taxonomy and suggest possible improvements but cannot apply them automatically.